 CFA® Level 1

 A lot of Level 1 will test you on financial reporting and analysis.
 Again, you want to build a solid foundation in this area during your studies to ensure you will do well on the subsequent levels.
-You will be asked to interpret the three financial statements (balance sheet, income statement, and cash flow), and understand the ratios and other complex concepts like revenue recognition, inventory analysis, long-term assets, and taxes.
+All test takers need to demonstrate an understanding of all 3 types of financial statements.
+To be specific, these are income statements, cash flow, and balance sheets.

 CFA® Level 2